 SuperPulse: A variation of high peal power pulsed mode producing char-free tissue ablation, in which the pulse durations are shorter than Thermal Relaxation Time, and pulse spacing is greater than Thermal Relaxation Time.

-Thermal Relaxation Time: The rate of how fast the irradiated tissue diffuses the heat away from irradiated volume of the tissue defines the Thermal Relaxation Time.
-Is value is controlled by the wavelength dependent absorption coefficient.
+Thermal Relaxation Time: The rate of how fast the irradiated tissue diffuses the heat away from the irradiated volume of the tissue defines the Thermal Relaxation Time.
+Is the value is controlled by the wavelength-dependent absorption coefficient.

 Vaporization: conversion of liquid water into vapor.